catherinedevlin/ipython-sql/doc/compose.md

 ON t.GenreId = genres_fav.GenreId
 ```

-Now we have a query (`track_fav`) that contains Rock and Metal tracks, let's find which artists have produced the most tracks and store the query:
+We can now use `track_fav` (which contains Rock and Metal tracks).
+Let's find which artists have produced the most tracks (and save the query):

 ```{code-cell} ipython3
 %%sql --with track_fav --save top_artist